muhammadzulfikar/sliopress/content/plugins/akismet/readme.txt

 * Fix a global warning introduced in 2.2.5
 * Add changelog and additional readme.txt tags
 * Fix an array conversion warning in some versions of PHP
-* Support a new WPCOM_API_KEY constant for easier use with WordPress MU
+* Support a new WPCOM_API_KEY constant for easier use with SlioPress MU

 = 2.2.5 =
 *Release Date - 13th July, 2009*